Professional Actor Training Programme

 Students are taught the basic repertoire of tap steps as a means of beginning their engagement with rhythm, then going on to explore various rhythmic variations.
 Emphasis is placed on articulation: clarity of sound, footwork and accuracy of rhythmic patterning as well as maintaining tempo and dancing with accompaniment.
 Students are given a basic tap warm-up consisting of fundamental tap steps highlighting musical measures, pulse and syncopation.
 They are thereby introduced to basic bar structures, rhythm patterns and ensemble engagement through a range of musical styles and traditions.

-This module aims to begin development of audition skills and abilities in a supportive environment for the purpose of preparing students for professional theatre auditions.
+This module is intended to equip students with the practical requirements of working as an actor in Ireland.
+It begins development of audition skills and abilities in a supportive environment for the purpose of preparing students for professional theatre auditions.
 The module will include attention to honing those audition skills and gaining confidence as well as working as an ensemble (a driving element of the school’s ethos).
 Students will be assisted in cultivating sightreading skills.
 They will be asked to prepare pieces each week and they will be assessed on their level of preparation and delivery of the work.
 All students are expected to attend each class and give feedback and observations to each mock audition, to work within the ensemble with openness and generosity while demonstrating individual skill and ability, and demonstrating openness and ability to take direction.

 The module takes on a diverse approach integrating a range of physical, vocal and ensemble exercises each day.
 This will allow students to draw from a broad spectrum of practises when working as an independent artist, giving them a toolkit of exercises that are needed to assist full readiness and expression.
 By starting BUA as the first class of the day, the students are taught how essential it is to have a structured and deeply disciplined work ethic as an artist.